ART OF THE BLEND

 In order to maintain the signature flavours of our 4 blends we are constantly looking at many origins to deliver on a desired flavour note.

 Some origins we have on showcase at the moment include:

-Guatemala Sarchimor – This Sarchimor (Vila Sarchi/Timor) hybrid from Huehuetenango slots into our Killerbee blend.
+Guatemala Sarchimor – This Sarchimor (Villa Sarchi/Timor) hybrid from Huehuetenango slots into our Killerbee blend.
 Showcasing the potential of hybrids when grown at great altitude and processed with care.
 Creamy, sugary sweet with just a hint of green apple.

 Costa Rica El Conquistador – A special selection just for us from our long time partners at Hacienda La Minita.
 This eco-friendly lot epitomises the delicious contrast that is Paradox.
 Think ripe berries and rich milk chocolate.

 India Sunderbagh Robusta – We extensively cupped through many lots to find this ripper Robusta.
 This was followed by the team running a full day workshop; blending, slurping, tweaking and repeating until we found the perfect ratio.
 This coffee is an essential ingredient to help Yeehah! deliver its signature depth & punch.